-- Committed Rate.
-Enter the committed rate that is applied to conforming packets by specifying a value in the range from 1 to 4294967295 Kbps. - In the Conform Action section, select one of the following radio buttons: - Send.
+- d.
+In the Violate Action section, select one of the following radio buttons: - Send.
 Packets are forwarded unmodified.
-This is the default confirming action. - Drop.
-Packets are dropped.
-This is the default (and only) violating action. - Mark CoS.
+This is the default violating action. - Drop.
+Packets are dropped. - Mark CoS.
 Packets are marked by DiffServ with the specified CoS value before being forwarded.
 This selection requires that the Mark CoS field is set.
 You must select a CoS value from 0 to 7 from the menu. - Mark IP Precedence.
 These packets are marked by DiffServ with the specified IP Precedence value before being forwarded.
 This selection requires that the Mark IP Precedence field is set.
 You must select an IP precedence value from 0 to 7 from the menu. - Mark IP DSCP.
 Packets are marked by DiffServ with the specified DSCP value before being forwarded.
 This selection requires that the DSCP field is set.
 You must either select a DSCP code from the menu or enter an IP DSCP value from 0 to 63 in the field next to the menu.
 A value that you enter in the field overrides any selection from the menu.